 Parents and the child's audiologist should carefully decide on hearing aid(s), based on the child's needs, degree and type of hearing loss, available technology and financial resources.
-Hearing aid(s) should have a fitting range that provides adequate amplification for the child's hearing loss; however,the aid(s) should be adjustable to accommodate any changes in hearing sensitivity.
-The audiologist will conduct tests while the child is wearing amplification to determine benefit of the hearing aid(s) on a regular basis.
+Hearing aid(s) should have a fitting range that provides adequate amplification for the child's hearing loss; however, the aid(s) should be adjustable to accommodate any changes in hearing sensitivity.
+The audiologist will conduct tests while the child is wearing amplification to determine the benefit of the hearing aid(s) on a regular basis.
 Some other factors to consider when selecting amplification are the durability of different hearing aid(s) and compatibility with assistive technologies the child may need now or in the future.
 Hearing aids must also adjust with children as they grow.
 Because of this, behind-the-ear (BTE) hearing aid(s) are more practical.
-Ear molds, which sit in the ear and attach to the BTE hearing aid(s), can be easily changed out as a child grows which makes BTE hearing aid(s) preferable to smaller custom hearing aids that fit in the ear.
+Ear molds, which sit in the ear and attach to the BTE hearing aid(s) preferable to smaller custom hearing aids that fit in the ear.